By Eventbrite

 Synchronizes sales and check-in data across multiple hardware units at different entry points

-Monitors ticket sales performance across all channels in real time
+Live dashboard monitoring ticket sales performance across all sales channels

-Accepts credit card payments for tickets and merchandise directly through the app
+Accepts credit card payments for tickets and merchandise directly within the app

 How much does it cost?